 Many people believe in inclusive education for autistics.
 However, I believe that we cannot create mutual acceptance and empathy by simply mixing autistics and non-autistics during school time.
 At best, this tends to create superficial friendships with little lasting value to autistics.
 At worse, the added sensory and social demands make school life difficult for autistics.
-Mainstream peers who are often called upon to take the initiative in these interactions may also feel that autistics are inferior to them as they always need help and accommodation.
+Mainstream peers called upon to start these interactions may also feel that autistics are inferior to them as the autistics always need their support.

-Perhaps most people believe that autistics are lonely, needy of friends and should be given a chance to experience a “normal” social environment.
-However, I believe that autistics actually need:
+Perhaps people believe that autistics are lonely, needy of friends and should be given a chance to experience a “normal” social environment.
+However, I believe that autistics need:

 - Physical Space: A private space with minimal sensory noise where they can feel safe

 - Emotional Space: A deep relationship built on their special interests and opinions

 - Social Space: The ability to make useful contributions to society on their terms, accomplishing what other people could not do

 - Exploration Space: The ability to experience their choices without judgment and harm (when they come of age to develop self-will)

 Autistics are best presented as skilled, useful people rather than as socially inept, clumsy people in need of help whenever possible.
 Translating all these into practical terms, we can: